dehansa-dissa/samples-apim/README.md

 Included the source code for

 - Deployments made on Choreo Control Plane to serve AI features of the on-prem API manager.
-- Deployments related to Choreo marcKketplace assistant
+- Deployments related to Choreo marketplace assistant

-## milvus_proxy_service
+## Milvus Proxy Service

 This service is deployed in choreo control plane, this is used as a proxy to connect to milvus vectorDB.
 Currently this is being used by Marketplace assistant and docs assistant